carpentries-incubator/java-intro/_episodes/01-first-program.md

 - "What is the naming convention of classes?"
 - "What should the filename be in which a class is saved?"
 - "What will the filename be of a compiled class?"
-- "How do you run a compiled Java program (class)?"
+- "How do you run a compiled Java program?"
 ---

 ## Smallest possible program

+We should probably start by defining what a **computer program** is.
+A program is a collection of instructions that can be executed by a computer to perform a task.
+So the smallest possible program would be the smallest number of instructions that we need to perform a task.

 We mentioned on our introductory page that Java is a **class based** and **object oriented** language.
 You can think of a class as a "blue print".
 If you are an architect and the computer is the builder, then the architect (the programmer) will provide the builder (the computer) with a blue print (the class) to build (instantiate) something (an object).